michaelborchardt/michaelborchardt/README.md

 I have a fundamental understanding of constructing secure network infrastructure.
 While I don't have a degree in Information Technology, I have a quality understanding of how information security works.

-Also, I have experience with penetration testing web applications.

 Currently, I am working on being better at writing code in assembly, information security best practices, web application security, and web application development.